SreeramThatavarthi/fleague/README.md

 #### Fleague is a league that is a competetion between your friends in ipl season.

-#### 450 DSA Cracker doesn't guarantee a job but guarantees your confidence in solving any coding problem if done in the right way 👍🏻.
+#### I think many of you like to compete with your friends in this ipl season.Then Fleague is the best.